saidineshpola/gmap-recomm/README.md

 - Ask questions about local businesses
 - Get basic details about businesses
 - Follow up on previous queries

+## Architecture

+- FastAPI Backend: Handles data processing, retrieval, and integration with the LLM.
+- Vector Store: Utilizes Chroma DB for efficient similarity search.
+- Embedding Model: Employs HuggingFace's BAAI/bge-small-en-v1.5 for text embeddings.
+- Large Language Model: Uses a fine-tuned LLaMA3-8B model for natural language understanding and generation.
+- Image Embedding and Matching: Incorporates image-based search for enhanced recommendations using CLIP's features.
+- Streamlit Frontend: Provides an intuitive user interface for interacting with the system.

 ## Demo